-- (a) Every outdoor crane shall be provided with a means to secure the crane against a wind pressure of 30 lb/ft^2 (1.436 kPa).
-Parking brakes may be considered to provide minimum compliance with this rule. - (b) Where wind forces are specified to be in excess of 30 lb/ft2 (1.436 kPa), special anchorages such as latches or tie downs at the home position or remotely operated rail clamps for all positions to supplement the primary braking system shall be provided (ANSI ASCE 7 may be used as a reference for this condition). - (c) Rail clamps should only be applied when the crane is not in motion. - (d) When rails are used for anchorages, they shall be secured to withstand the resultant forces applied by the rail clamps.
-If the clamps act on the rail, any projection or obstruction in the clamping area shall be avoided. - (e) Other than portable gantries, a wind speed indicating device shall be provided for cranes used outdoors.
+- (a) Every outdoor crane shall be provided with a means to secure the crane against a wind pressure of 30 lb/ft2 (1.436 kPa).
+Parking brakes may be considered to provide minimum compliance with this rule. - (b) Where wind forces are specified to be in excess of 30 lb/ft2 (1.436 kPa), special anchorages such as latches or tie downs at the home position or remotely operated rail clamps for all positions to supplement the primary braking system shall be provided (ANSI/ASCE 7 may be used as a reference for this condition). - (c) Rail clamps should only be applied when the crane is not in motion. - (d) When rails are used for anchorages, they shall be secured to withstand the resultant forces applied by the rail claups.
+If the clamps act on the rail, any projection or obstruction in the clamping area shall be avoided. - cating device shall be provided for cranes used outdoors.
 The device should be mounted on the crane or the crane runway structure and shall give a visible and audible alarm to the crane operator at a predetermined wind speed.
 A single wind speed indicating device may serve as an alarm for more than one crane.